-I am a PhD candidate in Ecological Economics at the Sustainability Research Institute (SRI) (University of Leeds: School of Earth and Environment) and part of the Living Well Within Limits (LiLi) project as well as member of the Economics and Policy for Sustainability and Energy and Climate Change Mitigation working groups.
-My research is motivated by the wish to contribute to creating sustainable, just, and culturally rich societies that enable everyone to live a good life.
+I am a PhD candidate in ecological economics at the Sustainability Research Institute (SRI) (University of Leeds: School of Earth and Environment) and part of the Living Well Within Limits (LiLi) project.
+I am also a member of the Economics and Policy for Sustainability and Energy and Climate Change Mitigation working groups at SRI.

 - Societal transformation and system change

-- BSc, Physics of the Earth System (Meteorology, Physical Oceanography, Geophysics) at Kiel Univer
+- BSc, Physics of the Earth System (Meteorology, Physical Oceanography, Geophysics) at Kiel University

 - MSc, Climate Dynamics (Meteorology and Oceanography) at University of Bergen